 - Make “meat-centric” meals rare.
 Bacon becomes a seasoning.

 - Strrrrrrrretch the meat!
-I use one pound of ground pork, make my own homemade sausage, and put half a pound in sausage, kale and bean soup, sausage spinach pasta toss or savory Greek sausage-stuffed squash, THEN use 1/4 pound in two awesome breakfasts with eggs, peppers, etc. or a grain-free quiche.
+I use one pound of ground pork, make my own homemade sausage with seasoning, and put half a pound in sausage, kale and bean soup, sausage spinach pasta toss or savory Greek sausage-stuffed squash, THEN use 1/4 pound in two awesome breakfasts with eggs, peppers, etc. or a grain-free quiche.
 That’s one pound of meat for three meals…

 - Some people wondered how my meat expenditures from this week’s 2011 real food budget could possibly be so low.
 I use the strategies above, plus